The Boys Whose Head Exploded

 The Boys Whose Head Exploded is a rare live performances bootleg compilation by English post-punk band The Pop Group, released on 27 May 2016 through Freaks R Us.
+The recordings are taken largely from the band's 1980 tour of Europe and focuses on material from their sophomore album For How Much Longer Do We Tolerate Mass Murder?

 Track listing

 Personnel

 Adapted from The Boys Whose Head Exploded liner notes.